-In a large bowl, mix together the flour, salt, and baking soda.
+In a large bowl, mix the flour, salt, and baking soda.
 Add the buttermilk and stir to form a loose dough.

-Lightly dust the work surface with flour and turn out the dough.
-Knead the dough gently until smooth.
+Lightly dust a clean work surface with flour and turn out the dough.
+Knead the dough gently a few times until smooth.

 Shape the dough into a ball and flatten to roughly 2 inches (5 centimeters) thick.
-Using a sharp knife, lightly slash the surface of the dough in the shape of a cross.
+Using a sharp knife, lightly slash the surface of the dough in the shape of an X.

-Place the dough on a greased, baking sheet and bake in the oven for 30 to 35 minutes until well risen and a light brown color.
+Place the dough on a greased baking sheet and bake in the oven for 30 to 35 minutes until well risen and light brown in color.